gonfeco/tf4slurm/README.md

 Complete description of this package and its successful application to an industrial case is provide in correspondent CESGA technical report: “Integrating Neural Network Parallel Training using Tensorflow with SLURM” (https://www.cesga.es/es/biblioteca/downloadAsset/id/803)
 *****************************************************************************
 Tree Folder Description:
-There are 2 main folders in the package: the code (tf4slurm) and the examples (TUTORIALS).
+There are 4 main folders in the package:
+	1.-tf4slurm
+	2.-LaunchServer_NO_HOOKS
+	3.-LaunchServer_with_HOOKS
+	4.-MNIST_TUTORIAL
 ************************************************************************************************

 tf4slurm